spalt/EO1/README.md

 - You can now unplug your mouse and keyboard and hang your EO1 back on the wall!
 - See "Partner App" below for instructions on installing the companion app on your Android device.

+### New in 0.0.9

+- Fixes Flickr support by changing how the application calls the Flickr API.

 ### New in 0.0.8

 - Fixes custom tag ocassionally losing value (take 2)